gumaerc-testorg/sts.081-spring-2017/content/pages/readings.md

 Berger, Suzanne. *How We Compete: What Companies Around the World Are Doing to Make it in Today's Global Economy*.
 Crown Business, 2005, pp. 251–277.
 ISBN: 9780385513593.

-Fong, Glenn. "[Follower at the Frontier: International Competition and Japanese Industrial Policy (PDF)](http://my.t-bird.edu/files/personalfiles/134802/ISQ.pdf)." *International Studies Quarterly* 42, 3 (1998): 339–266.
+Fong, Glenn. "[Follower at the Frontier: International Competition and Japanese Industrial Policy](https://doi.org/10.1111/1468-2478.00085)." *International Studies Quarterly* 42, 3 (1998): 339–266.

 Kim, Linsu. *Imitation to Innovation: The Dynamics of Korea's Technological Learning*.
 Harvard Business Review, 1997, pp. 192–213, 234–243.
 ISBN: 9780875845746.

-Moses, Joel. "[Three Design Methodologies, Their Associated Organizational Structures, and Their Relationship to Various Fields](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.131.9275)."
+Moses, Joel.
+"Three Design Methodologies, Their Associated Organizational Structures, and Their Relationship to Various Fields."
 Proceedings of Engineering Systems Symposium MIT, 2004.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 4